0xvext/0xvext.github.io/_drafts/YYYY-MM-DD-template.md

 [^1]: And here is the definition (displays at end of document).

-This is an example of a TLA example.
+This is an example of a TLA.

 *[TLA]: Three Letter Acronym

 This is *red*{: style="color: red"}.

 **bold** or *italics* or **_both_** or ~~strikethrough~~.